w3c/wot-security/wot-security-metadata.md

 - "ocf": OCF security model (ACL)
 - "apikey": API key
 - "bearer": bearer token (to discuss: stand-alone possible?)
-- "jwt": Javascript Web Token (to discuss: also under HTTP, but... what about CoAP, etc?)
+- "jwt": JSON Web Token (to discuss: also under HTTP, but... what about CoAP, etc?)
 - "oauth2": OAuth2.0 (requires a flow definition)
 - "openIdConnect": OpenID Connect
 For each type, additional parameters may or may not be required.